-As an example, if a company's experience is 141.3 percent of the Valuation Table and the company adds 8 percent own experience margin (per Section J above), it will use termination rates equal to 130 percent of the table.
+As an example, if a company's in the third duration group (from 61 to 120 months) is 141.3 percent of the Valuation Table and the company adds 8 percent own experience margin (per Section J above), it will use termination rates equal to 130 percent of the table.
 (Note that since a Base Table margin of 15 percent (Section E above) is used to define the Valuation Table and since the Base Table reflects industry experience, then 117.6 percent (1.00/0.85) of the Valuation Table reflects industry experience).
 The example company's experience is 20 percent (141.3 percent vs. 117.6 percent) more favorable than the industry.
 If its experience was even more favorable, the floor constraint would result in more margin over its own experience than what is required in Section J.